open/close all folders

 - In The Three Stooges short "Crime On Their Hands", a henchman calls a newspaper (the phone is answered by the Stooges, janitors with ambitions to be reporters) to snitch on his boss, who just stole a valuable diamond.
 Just as he gives the vital tip, he is gunned down by another henchman.

 - Subverted in Tremors, albeit over a radio set instead of a phone.
 Burt Grummer, after being told that the graboids are coming straight for his house, is last heard saying, "Jesus Chr—!" before the line goes dead as a graboid bursts through his wall.
 As it turned out, that graboid did indeed break into the wrong goddamned rec room.

-- In F/X, while the communication had long ended by then, Rollie Tyler is almost gunned down by the guy he used the booth to contact.
+- In F/X: Murder by Illusion, while the communication had long ended by then, Rollie Tyler is almost gunned down by the guy he used the booth to contact.
 Fortunately, since he was no longer on the phone, he had relinquished the booth to some random guy, and now knows his employer wants him dead...

 - Incredible city-wide example in Fail Safe.
 When the hotline to Russia goes dead (or, rather, emits a high shrieking sound— the sound of the phone *melting*), it shows that the bomber wasn't recalled in time, and the US government has to carry out its insane plan to delay full nuclear exchange.

 - Video phone example in the Starship Troopers movie.
 Rico is talking with his mother and father, who live in Buenos Aires.
 As they're talking, a shadow comes across the parents' ends of the line.
 The screen then dissolves into static and a short time later the news shows the destruction of the city.